 By Dr Dominic Pimenta

 Dr Dominic Pimenta is a London-based doctor and writer.
-His book Duty of Care, is available now.
+His book Duty of Care, a gripping account of the first wave of covid in the UK from the point of view of a frontline doctor, is available now.
 All royalties from book sales go to Heroes, a charity supporting healthcare workers.
 You can follow him on Twitter here.
-Scientists and qualified healthcare professionals can sign the memorandum here.

 The opinions in Politics.co.uk's Comment and Analysis section are those of the author and are no reflection of the views of the website or its owners.